Axonius/crews-control/README.md

 3. Environment variables listed in [.env.example](.env.example)

-Sure, here is the suggested section to add to your README:

 ### Environment Setup

 The project requires certain environment variables to function correctly.
 These variables are listed in the `.env.example` file.
 To configure these variables, follow these steps: